davidcoble/bleeph/README.md

 # bleeph
-android app to control a bleeph
+android studio project to control a bleeph